ABOUT US

 Kenji Toyooka

 Born in Ottawa, Canada to Japanese immigrants, Kenji Toyooka is a web developer, graphic designer and illustrator who has been in business for over 20 years in the overlapping worlds of application development, digital media and visual arts.
 A software programmer by training and a multi-media artist at heart, his varied skill set enables him to work on a wide variety of projects, including web development, mobile game design, branding, marketing campaigns, product packaging, digital art and painting.
-His list of clients have spanned the North American continent and include corporations, non-profit organizations, governmental agencies, music festivals, wine and spirits companies and independent artists.
+His list of clients have spanned the North American continent and include corporations, non-profit organizations, governmental agencies, music festivals, wine/spirits companies and independent artists.